kellydern/chronic-disease-indicators/README.md

 ### Timeframe
 2008 - 2014

+### Tools
+I used Excel to order and take a random sample of about ~1 in 1,000 datapoints.
+I used [Raw] (http://app.raw.densitydesign.org/) to visualize the data and Illustrator to clean up the visual look and feel.

 ### Chronic Diseases in this Sample
 Alcohol, Arthritis, Asthma, Cancer, Cardiovascular Disease, Chronic kidney disease, Chronic Obstructive Pulmonary Disease, Diabetes, Immunization, Mental Health